miroi/DIRAC_scripts/README.rst

 Grid computing with DIRAC
 -------------------------

-Portion of scripts is dedicated to grid-computing with the Dirac software.
+Substantial portion of the scripts is dedicated to the grid-computing with the Dirac software.

-If you use some of scripts, please cite our publication https://link.springer.com/article/10.1007/s10723-014-9309-4 .
+If you use some of the scripts for grid computing, please cite our publication https://link.springer.com/article/10.1007/s10723-014-9309-4 .